Quick Eligibility Check

 Do I have to be the Importer of Record to qualify? +

-Direct claims are strongest for Importers of Record, who are the entities that actually paid the tariffs to CBP.
-However, businesses downstream in the supply chain may have contractual claims against their suppliers to recover tariff costs that were passed on to them.
+Direct claims are strongest for Importers of Record — the entity that actually paid the tariffs to CBP.
+However, businesses downstream in the supply chain may have contractual claims against their suppliers if tariff costs were passed on.
 We can evaluate both avenues for your situation.

 What does this cost me? +